Your Website Is Costing You Customers: 7 Silent Conversion Killers

 "Welcome to [Company Name]!
 We provide quality [service] with exceptional customer service.
 We're passionate about helping our clients succeed.
 Contact us today!"

 That could be literally any business in your industry.
-Why would someone choose you over the competitor down the street who has the exact same generic message?
+Why would someone choose you over the competitor down the street with the exact same generic message?

 You have about 8 seconds before someone decides whether to stay on your site or hit the back button.
-If your homepage doesn't immediately communicate:
+If your homepage doesn't immediately communicate what you do, who you help, why you're different, and what they should do next, they're gone.

 Instead of: "We're a leading digital marketing agency providing innovative solutions."